Update June 2026, about NH Wildlife Legislation

 CACR 15 died in the full House Vote.
 This was to amend the NH Constitution to add hunting, fishing, and game harvesting.
-We opposed.
+We testified in opposition and thankfully this didn’t pass.

 HB 1603, the bill about threatened and endangered species in NH.
 Passed through the House.
 In the Senate, it was amended to a decent bill.
 It now has to go back to the House for a vote on the amendment.
 We opposed HB 1603 in the House and the Senate, but now, with the amendment, we no longer oppose.